ricksubel/React-Giphy-Lab/README.md

 - We're going to be searching the giphy API based on a word or phrase to return a collection of results.
 - Load in Axios, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the data to the Results component to be displayed.

+### Step 8:

+- Lets get rid of Search button and call the external API whenever User is entering string to search (Hint: you may have to make some changes in onInput()).
+- Now that you have that working, lets introduce some performance optimization.
+Make changes such that component is only re-rendered if the User changes the search string (Hint: use a lifecycle hook.
+Also, you may have to set the value of `state.query` in another method).
+- After you have made these changes you will notice that even though you are not re-rendering the component, but your app is still making the third-party API call.
+Use one of the other lifecycle hooks to prevent that from happening (Hint: think about componentDidUpdate() lifecycle method).

+## Bonus

 ### Step 8: Add Styles to your React app